snatzehua/nus-singlife-analysis/README.md

 ## Overview

-This project builds a predictive model for client-agent matching using customer, policy, and agent data.
+This project is my first foray into machine learning, and involves building a predictive model for client-agent matching using customer, policy, and agent data.
 The dataset is merged from multiple sources to analyze key factors influencing customer decisions.
 The model aims to provide insights into customer behavior and optimize sales strategies.

 **Note: dataset omitted due to confidentiality agreement**